tencent-quantum-lab/tensorcircuit/examples/omeinsum_julia/README.md

 ## Experiments

 We test contractors from OMEinsum on Google random circuits ([available online](https://datadryad.org/stash/dataset/doi:10.5061/dryad.k6t1rj8)) and compare with the cotengra contractor.
-For circuits only differ in PRNG seed number (which means with the same tensor network structure, but different tenser entries), we choose the one with the largest seed.
+For circuits only differ in PRNG seed number (which means with the same tensor network structure, but different tensor entries), we choose the one with the largest seed.
 For example, we benchmark `circuit_n12_m14_s9_e6_pEFGH.qsim`, but skip circuits like `circuit_n12_m14_s0_e6_pEFGH.qsim`.
 We list experimental results in [benchmark_results.csv](benchmark_results.csv).
+All experiments are done with a 32GB CPU machine with 16 cores.

 Specifically, we test the following three methods: